manwar/theweeklychallenge/content/blog/meet-the-champion-023.md

 **Mohammad:** Tell us about your technical background?

 **Athanasius:** Learned some programming at school, first on an HP-65 calculator and then using Fortran IV on punch cards!
-Later taught myself BASICA on an IBM-XT.
+Later taught myself BASICA on an IBM PC-XT.
 Did a BA in Philosophy of Religion at the University of Queensland.
 Later, came back to study (this time at Griffith University) as a mature age student and earned a BInfTech.
 Work experience in multimedia, mostly in C++, also some Java.

 ***